All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Liraglutide (Saxenda)

 Liraglutide was the first GLP-1 receptor agonist approved for weight management.
 It requires daily injection and produces more modest weight loss (roughly 8% of body weight) compared to semaglutide and tirzepatide .
-It remains a viable option for patients who prefer a daily dosing routine or who do not tolerate the newer medications.
+It remains a viable option for patients who prefer a daily dosing routine or who don't tolerate the newer medications.

 Retatrutide and Other Emerging Options